edavis03/parts-unlimited/README.md

 This repository contains the content and instructions for your ASI Solo Exercise.

 ## Logistics

+### Schedule
+* Overview from Bill
+* Time to read through the stories
+* Come together as a group to ask questions
+* Start development!

 ### Setup
-* Read this explanation and the user stories for the exercise.
-* Ask questions as a group.
 * Fork this repo to your GitHub account and pull it to your laptop.
 * Build and run the codebase on your laptop with support from a proctor/facilitator.
 * Begin working on the project user stories which are listed below.